Kramik12/Image-Gallery/README.md

 - **HTML**: For structuring the web application.
 - **CSS**: For styling the gallery and ensuring responsiveness.
-- **JavaScript**: For handling user interactions and scrolling logic.
+- **JavaScript**: For handling user interactions and scrolling logic